 How do I find the fair market value of my car or boat?

 To find the fair market value of a donated car, use the price listed in a used car guide for a private party sale, not the dealer retail value.
-However, the fair market value may be less if the car has engine trouble, body damage, high mileage, or any type of excessive wear.
+Note that the fair market value may be less if the car has engine trouble, body damage, high mileage, or any type of excessive wear.
 When using the used car guide, the fair market value is only the same if it is the same make, model, and year, sold in the same area, in the same condition, with the same or similar accessories.